-Since you know the due-dates of all assignments in advance, late submissions will be penalized.
+Since you know the due-dates of all assignments in advance, late submissions will be penalized at 10% per 24 hours late.

 Unprofessional communication

 Please act with courtesy and respect.
 There is absolutely no justification for vulgar, rude, impertinent, and demeaning communication directed towards team members, instructors, or administrative staff.
 Keep your communications professional and businesslike.
 Please, NO bulk emails on Blackboard.
 There will be a penalty for any bulk email.